Are you in search of some feedback team building activities?

 #3.
 Peer-to-Peer Coaching

-Peer-to-Peer Coaching is an activity designed to foster a supportive environment where employees pair up to enhance specific skills or tasks, promoting mutual growth and understanding.
+Peer-to-Peer Coaching is an activity designed to foster a supportive environment where employees pair up to enhance specific skills or tasks.
+It promotes mutual growth and understanding.

 Time: 10-15 minutes